 Like us on Facebook!

 Growing up, my mother was instrumental in developing my love and interest in animals.
-As a child we always had a houseful of various critters such as cats, dogs, ducks, parakeets, turtles, and guinea pigs just to name a few.
+We always had a houseful of various critters such as cats, dogs, ducks, parakeets, turtles, and guinea pigs just to name a few.
 I was always drawn to animals and spent a lot of time not only caring for them but getting to know them and trying to figure them out.
 After i graduated high school I enlisted in the USAF during Desert Shield/ Desert Storm 1992-1996 and served as a combat medic.
 I continued my education while there and went to EMT Intermediate and Paramedic school.
 During this time I also became a CPR Instructor Trainer and an ACLS Instructor (AHA).
 I worked 911 EMS response while going to nursing school and graduated in 2000 becoming a registered nurse.
 I worked twelve years in Labor & Delivery, four years in ICU and have recently moved to the Emergency Department.
 One great thing about nursing is that you can always learn something new!
-While change is scary to some, I believe it is essential to personal and professional growth.
+Change is scary to some but I believe it is essential to personal and professional growth.
 Lifelong learning is more than just a buzzword for me, it is a way of life!
-Needless to say, the last twenty years of my life have been primarily dedicated to taking care of people.
+Needless to say, the last twenty-six plus years of my life have been primarily dedicated to taking care of people.
 However, I began to recognize and could no longer ignore the impact that animals have on our well-being.
-I have been actively studying the training of dogs utilizing positive reinforcement only techniques for the last seven years and in 2013 graduated as a certified pet dog trainer from Animal Behavior College.
+I have been actively studying the training of dogs utilizing positive reinforcement techniques for the last seven years and in 2013 graduated as a certified pet dog trainer from Animal Behavior College.
 After completing my mentorship and internship with Mutts With Manners, I joined them as their business partner.
 Fortunate for me, my business partners have extremely varied backgrounds in the zoo and aquarium industries so I have a wealth of knowledge to draw from.
 One partner is the past president of the ABMA and is the training coordinator for Greater Houston Search Dogs.
 My other partner mentors dog trainer students through both Animal Behavior College and Catch Canine Academy.
 We are all full members of the Association of Pet Dog Trainers and adhere to mission their statement LIMA.
 Recently we have added a pet sitting & dog walking component and an online animal training supplies store to our business and we are only just beginning to grow!
 Right now, my pack consists of three dogs: Spanky, Darla, and Bunny, plus a talking Nanday conure named Rasta.
-My dog Darla and I are a registered Pet Partner's team (formerly Delta Society) and I am an AKC Canine Good Citizen Evaluator.
-The reason I became a Pet Tech Pet CPR and First Aid Instructor is because I think it is so critical that this information is accessible to everyone and that people are comfortable and confident performing these skills in emergent situations!
+I am a Pet Parter's Instructor and my dog Darla and I are a registered Pet Partner's therapy animal team and volunteer regularly at many different places.
+Also, I am an AKC Canine Good Citizen Instructor & Evaluator.
+The reason I became a Pet Tech Pet CPR and First Aid Instructor is because I think it is critical that this information is accessible to everyone and that people are comfortable and confident performing these skills in emergent situations!
 Our animals enrich our lives in so many ways, we owe it to them to take the best care of them so that they have the healthiest and happiest life possible.
 And certainly in the event of an emergency we want to make sure that we do everything we can to ensure they have the best outcome attainable.
 I am looking forward to working with you!
-I am also a Presenter for "Stop the 77" which is a program to teach toddlers and school-aged children how to interact with dogs appropriately and prevent dog bites.
+I am also a Presenter for "Stop the 77" which is a program to teach toddlers and school-aged children how to interact with dogs appropriately to prevent dog bites.
 Please feel free to contact me if you have any questions! ---- Laura

 Please enjoy this slideshow featuring my favorite furkids =)